tianrui98/Citation-Network/README.md

 4. Follow prompts to load data

 ## How to analyse the network
-From the "output" folder, load the output node list and edge list into Gephi or Cytoscape to visualize the network
+From the "output" folder, import the output node list and edge list into Gephi or Cytoscape to visualize the network

 ## Step-by-step guide
 Please contact the author at tianrui_zhu@u.yale-nus.edu.sg for a complete guide